 Reproduction is either sexual or asexual.

-|Muscarine||A. muscaria (toadstool or fly agaric mushroom)||Impacts the parasympathetic regulation of the nervous system Nervous system The nervous system is a small and complex system that consists of an intricate network of neural cells (or neurons) and even more glial cells (for support and insulation).
+|Muscarine Muscarine A toxic alkaloid found in amanita muscaria (fly fungus) and other fungi of the inocybe species.
+It is the first parasympathomimetic substance ever studied and causes profound parasympathetic activation that may end in convulsions and death.
+The specific antidote is atropine.
+Cholinomimetic Drugs||A. muscaria (toadstool or fly agaric mushroom)||Impacts the parasympathetic regulation of the nervous system Nervous system The nervous system is a small and complex system that consists of an intricate network of neural cells (or neurons) and even more glial cells (for support and insulation).
 It is divided according to its anatomical components as well as its functional characteristics.
 The brain and spinal cord are referred to as the central nervous system, and the branches of nerves from these structures are referred to as the peripheral nervous system.
-General Structure of the Nervous System|
+Nervous System: Anatomy, Structure, and Classification|

-|Ergotamine||Ergot fungus (Claviceps purpurea)||Impacts the autonomic nervous system Autonomic nervous system The ANS is a component of the peripheral nervous system that uses both afferent (sensory) and efferent (effector) neurons, which control the functioning of the internal organs and involuntary processes via connections with the CNS.
+|Ergotamine Ergotamine A vasoconstrictor found in ergot of central europe.
+It is a serotonin agonist that has been used as an oxytocic agent and in the treatment of migraine disorders.
+Triptans and Ergot Alkaloids||Ergot fungus (Claviceps purpurea)||Impacts the autonomic nervous system Autonomic nervous system The ANS is a component of the peripheral nervous system that uses both afferent (sensory) and efferent (effector) neurons, which control the functioning of the internal organs and involuntary processes via connections with the CNS.
 The ANS consists of the sympathetic and parasympathetic nervous systems.
-Autonomic Nervous System, causes hallucinations, and affects uterine contractions|
+Autonomic Nervous System: Anatomy, causes hallucinations Hallucinations Subjectively experienced sensations in the absence of an appropriate stimulus, but which are regarded by the individual as real.
+They may be of organic origin or associated with mental disorders.
+Schizophrenia, and affects uterine contractions|

 ||Immunosuppressant (clinical use: after organ transplantation Organ Transplantation Transplantation is a procedure that involves the removal of an organ or living tissue and placing it into a different part of the body or into a different person.
 Organ transplantations have become the therapeutic option of choice for many individuals with end-stage organ failure.
 Organ Transplantation)|